 Number of Bedrooms Number of Stalls

 Studio, 1 and 2 2

-3 or more 2 + 1 per bedrooms over 2 (shall be in a garage or assigned surface parking on the project site)
+3 or more 2 + 1 space per bedrooms over 2 (1 space per bedrooms over 2 shall be in a garage or assigned surface parking on the project site) Guest parking is also required at a 1:4 ratio and can be surface parking

-The multi-family parking must be in a garage.
-A 3-bedroom unit must have 2 enclosed parking spaces; however, the third parking space may be provided through assigned parking.
+A minimum of two multi-family parking spaces must be in a garage; however, the additional parking may be surface parking.
+As an example, a 3-bedroom unit must have 2 enclosed parking spaces; however, the third parking space may be provided through assigned parking.

 The following discussion demonstrates that the enclosed parking requirement in the RH Zone has not adversely impacted housing capacity or the cost of multi-family housing and that the City has reduced parking standard to facilitate the development of affordable housing.
-Multi-family housing in high density developments is permitted only in the RH Zone, a zone devoted to the development of high-density neighborhoods, and in Special Purpose Housing Specific Plan Areas.
+Multi-family housing in high density developments is permitted only in the RH Zone, a zone devoted to the development of high-density neighborhoods, and in Special Purpose Housing Specific Plan (SP-7) areas.
 In the RH Zone nine units can be constructed on a 20,000 square foot lot (2,100 square feet per unit).
 Nine 2-car garages are required for a development of nine 2-bedroom units.
 Each garage must have 400 square feet.
 The RH Zone parking requirements pose no physical constraints to the development of lots in the RH Zone that meet the minimum lot sizes.
 The maximum residential densities are achievable within the framework of parking standards, lot size, setback, F.A.R. and lot coverage standards.